cyrilcoutelier/TestRequireJS/README.md

 TestRequireJS
 =============

-Test of RequireJS as tool condidate for combining js files for the Flat/Adagio project.
+Test of RequireJS as tool candidate for combining js files for the Flat/Adagio project.

 If RequireJS works as intended, we might be using it in replacement of [Smash](https://github.com/mbostock/smash).
 The problem with Smash is that it adds a new keyword : import.
 So we gets errors